 Why don't you give the artwork a title?

 Art lovers tend to view artworks through the lens of the artist; often, they are influenced by names and titles.
 By abstaining from descriptions, I allow my audience to have a subjective visceral experience.

 What is the purpose of repetition in your work?

-In my work, repetition represents theme, rhythm, and movement in what seems random juxtapositions of shapes, colours, and lines.
-Some artists might find any type of repetition a challenge because they consider it uninspiring and boring.
+In my work, repetition represents theme, rhythm, and movement in what seems like random juxtapositions of shapes, colours, and lines.
+Some artists might find repetition a challenge because they consider it uninspiring and dull.
 However, I believe that it's not possible to explore the furthest depth of one's creativity without keeping your focus in one direction.

 What’s integral to the work of an emerging artist?

 I believe it's consistency.
 Artists who consistently produce artworks that exhibit focus, personal voice, and aesthetic sensibility show a strong commitment to their practice; they have the potential to gain a devoted following and pique the interest of serious collectors.

 What’s your favourite memory of childhood?